rbrecheisen/mosamatic2/README.md

     python -m pip install mosamatic2

-After installation mosamatic2 can be started as desktop application with the command:
+After installation mosamatic2 can be started as a desktop application with the command:

     mosamatic2

-or as an API server with the command:
+or as a server with the command:

-    mosamatic2-api
+    mosamatic2-server

 In the latter case, the API server can be accessed through its REST interface at the following URL: